rust-bitcoin/bitcoind/README.md

   * It waits until bitcoind daemon become ready to accept RPC commands
   * `bitcoind` use a temporary directory as datadir.
 You can specify the root of your temp directories so that you have node's datadir in a RAM disk (eg `/dev/shm`)
   * Free ports are asked to the OS.
-Since you can't reserve the given portm a low probability race condition is still possible, for this reason the process is tried to be spawn 3 times with different ports.
+Since you can't reserve the given port, a low probability race condition is still possible, for this reason the process is tried to be spawn 3 times with different ports.
   * The process is killed when the struct goes out of scope no matter how the test finishes